Jean-Joooo/Programmer-Project-Unity-Course/README.md

-## Unity Course exercise about how to manage well the scene flow and the data
+## Unity Course: Some exercises on how to manage scene flow and data effectively